 1 Scope

-The present document studies aspects for the resumption of F2F meetings in 3GPP (post Covid-19 pandemic [1]), as commissioned by PCG#46/OP#45.
+The present document studies aspects for the resumption of F2F meetings in 3GPP (post COVID-19 pandemic [1]), as commissioned by PCG#46/OP#45.
 The general goal of the study is to restart 3GPP F2F meetings in a safe, fair, legally correct and well-coordinated way.
 This especially applies during times in which the pandemic situation still affects the organization or the general possibility of such meetings.
 The study should produce a set of recommendations which can serve to avoid insecurity and confusion amongst parties involved in meeting hosting, so that F2F meetings can be run in an uncomplicated and efficient way.
 In particular, the goal of the study is to understand potential additional responsibilities of the stakeholders upon the resumption of F2F 3GPP meetings.

 The study investigates the following issues: